nixworks/public/news/2007/09/9/index.md

 ##### Jamaica
 ### [ Jamaican Asafa Powell set a new men's world 100 meters record of 9.74 seconds at the IAAF Grand Prix at Rieti, Italy. ](/news/2007/09/9/jamaican-asafa-powell-set-a-new-men-s-world-100-meters-record-of-9-74-seconds-at-the-iaaf-grand-prix-at-rieti-italy.md)
-_Context: Italy, Jamaica, Rieti, Asafa Powell, men's world 100 meters record_
+_Context: Italy, Rieti, Jamaica, men's world 100 meters record, Asafa Powell_

 ##### Afghanistan President
 ### [ The President of Afghanistan Hamid Karzai is forced to cut short a speech in Kabul after gunfire is heard outside. ](/news/2007/09/9/the-president-of-afghanistan-hamid-karzai-is-forced-to-cut-short-a-speech-in-kabul-after-gunfire-is-heard-outside.md)